 As an author, all you need to do is check the box in the submission process to let us know whether or not you’d like the reviews for your manuscript to be published.
 If you change your mind after any round of revisions, you can opt out at a later stage.

 If you’re reviewing a paper that the author has chosen to make transparent, you’ll have the option to disclose your names in your review or remain anonymous.
 The peer review history will be openly available on a page hosted by Publons.
 The link to this page will be included in the published article (both the HTML and PDF version).
 Each part of the transparent review has a DOI (the reviews, the responses and the decision letters), ensuring each element is fully citable.
 If you’ve chosen to sign your review, the DOI can also be added to your ORCiD record.

 What are the Benefits of Transparent Peer Review?

 Increased transparency has many benefits.
-It helps us to make the peer review process more accountability, creates opportunities for peer review training, and – for reviewers who choose to sign their reports – specific and qualitative recognition.
+It helps us to make the peer review process more accountable, creates opportunities for peer review training, and – for reviewers who choose to sign their reports – specific and qualitative recognition.